 To date, though, there has been no public proof of concept demonstrated.
 We don’t currently know how simple or difficult it is to craft code that can exploit VENOM.
 Since VENOM leaves a system open to attack via the hacker’s old friend, the buffer overflow, it could, at its simplest, be exploited to cause the host machine to crash, resulting in a denial of service.
 With more care and cleverness, an attacker could potentially gain access to the virtualization host itself and be able to compromise the other VMs running on that same host.

 Since VENOM was disclosed responsibly, giving the vendors time to produce a patch, it’s incumbent upon virtualization host administrators to apply the patch as quickly as they are able.
 Individuals whose services run on VMs running on a shared virtualization platform can do little on their own.
 They can, however, visit their provider’s website to see if they are vulnerable and what steps are being taken to address the vulnerability.
 If necessary, they can apply pressure to push their administrators to patch their systems before this potential threat becomes a functional exploit in wide use by the darker side of the Internet.

 To follow more about what Atlantic.Net is doing to address the VENOM vulnerability, check out our blog for the latest.
-We constantly strive to offer the most secure cloud Servers offering the very best in one-click install applications like cPanel Hosting, among others.
+We constantly strive to offer the most secure Virtual Private Servers offering the very best in one-click install applications like cPanel Hosting, among others.